nicoolas25/gorsse/README.md

 the world...

-This may be not the case on all the Ruby implementation and for all webservers, see the alternative server for more details about it.
+This may be not the case on all the Ruby implementation and for all webservers, see the alternative section for more details about it.

 ## Usage examples